The observed mass distribution of Galactic black hole LMXBs is biased against massive black holes: Discussion

 The metallicity of the companion stars in several of the systems that have P$_{\rm orb}<6.5$~h seems to rule out a globular cluster origin (e.g., XTE~J1118$+$480; \citealt{2006ApJ...644L..49G}\footnote{We note that although the work of \citet{2001ApJ...561.1006F} is consistent with a low-metallicity object, the method they employed is not very sensitive to the metallicity, and perhaps more importantly, is much more sensitive to other parameters in the modeling of the X-ray reflection spectrum such as the geometry of the medium responsible for the incident spectrum, the emissivity profile of the accretion disk, and the spin of the black hole.
 Therefore, we deem their work not a contradiction of the much more direct metallicity determination of \citet{2006ApJ...644L..49G}.}).
-However, metallicity determinations use the current elemental abundances of the companion star, and these are likely polluted by the supernova explosion, and therefore, not an accurate proxy for the metallicity of the (putative) host.

-Furthermore, the effect that in core-collapse supernovae the metallicity of the ejected material can be strongly direction-dependent has not been taken into account.
+However, metallicity determinations use the current elemental abundances of the companion star, and these are likely polluted by the supernova explosion, and therefore, not an accurate proxy for the metallicity of the (putative) host.\footnote{The spectrum of a BH-main sequence binary formed dynamically in a globular cluster would not show pollution products even if the BH was formed in a supernova explosion as long as the binary was formed after the BH (\citealt{2020PASJ...72...45S}).} Furthermore, the effect that in core-collapse supernovae the metallicity of the ejected material can be strongly direction-dependent has not been taken into account.
 For instance, a strong bi-polar distribution of Fe synthesized in the core collapse was found in the supernova remnant G11.2$-$0.3 (\citealt{2009ApJ...703L..81M}).
 If this situation is typical, the amount of Fe captured by the companion star will strongly depend on the inclination of the bi-polar structure with respect to the binary orbital plane prior to the supernova.

 Finally, the pollution itself is not well known; the observed abundances in clusters of galaxies are difficult to (re)produce with (linear) combinations of existing supernova nucleosynthesis models (\citealt{2019MNRAS.483.1701S}).
 The inclusion of neutrino physics in the core-collapse supernova models will be crucial to predict the elemental yields (see e.g., \citealt{2021Natur.589...29B} for a recent review), but this still leaves the directional uncertainty in the pollution of the companion star.
 Consequently, the current observed metallicity can be strongly influenced by the supernova pollution in a way that is difficult to reconstruct.
 Therefore, the current metallicity determinations do not provide stringent constraints on the metallicity of the (host) environment of the (BH) LMXB.
 We conclude that the metallicity determinations alone do not preclude that short P$_{\rm orb}$ BH LMXBs originated in a globular cluster.